GasStationTV/gstv-invenco-integration/gstv-initiated-messages/configuration-network/configuration-network.md

 }
 ```

-### What Invenco Sends to GSTV once Media Files Associated with the Network Configuration Updates has been Verified at the Terminal
+### What Invenco Sends to GSTV once Media Files Associated with the Network Configuration have been Verified at the Terminal
 ```javascript
 {
   "guid": String,